bmad4ever/Bmad-Keyboard-Stuff/ahk/SelectionCommands/README.md

     - if the line exceeds `max_number_of_chars_in_clipboard` (512 by default), then the operation is canceled and the cursor will be set at the beginning of the line with it selected.
 - **SelectTillClosed**
     - default trigger : <kbd>Pause</kbd> + <kbd>Space</kbd>
-    - behavior is similar to GoToOpen, but will also select the content contained within the parenthesis, brackes, or curly bracket.
+    - behavior is similar to GoToOpen, but will also select the content contained within the parenthesis, brackets, or curly brackets.

 ### AddSelection Commands